ogobrecht/ogobrecht.github.io.sources/content/posts/2020/sample-data-sets-for-oracle.md

 ---
-title: Sample Datasets for Oracle
+title: Sample Data Sets for Oracle
-description: A collection of common data sets reworked for identity columns and easy installation/deinstallation for testing purposes
+description: A collection of common data sets for testing purposes
 tags: [project, oracle, script]
 lang: en
 publishdate: 2020-05-25
-lastmod: 2020-05-24 22:00:00
+lastmod: 2020-05-25 14:00:00
 ---

-Sometimes you need only some small tables and some rows of data to play around with.
-To test things out.
+Sometimes you need only some small tables and some rows of data to play around with, to test things out.
 I think the most of you immediately would say EMP, DEPT...

 Sure, but a bit more data would be nice.
 Ok, OE and HR schema...